GCSE Physics Equations: The Complete List You Need to Memorise

 Complete list of GCSE Physics equations you must memorise for your exam.
 Includes tips for remembering formulas and applying them to exam questions.

-Importantly, you need to know which equations you must memorise and which ones are given in the exam.
+You need to know which equations you must memorise and which ones are given in the exam.
 This varies by exam board, so check your specification carefully.
 This guide focuses on the core equations that appear across AQA, Edexcel, and OCR.

 Equations You Must Memorise